lipinght/PBIHackathon/CompositeModels/Use Composite Model Lab.md

-# Use Composite Model Lab
+# Lab 2 - Use Composite Model
 This lab walks through how to connect with DirectQuery to a dataset published to Power BI Service and how to enrich this model by including another data connection in Import mode.

-**Note:** In order to do this lab, you will need access to premium or premium per user capacity.
-Do the [prerequisite](https://github.com/lipinght/pbideployment/blob/main/AdvAnalytics/Prerequisite.md#provision-workspace) before starting the lab
+**Note:** In order to do this lab, you will need access to a Power BI workspace.
+Do the [prerequisite](https://github.com/lipinght/PBIHackathon/blob/ninamun-compmodels-wip/CompositeModels/Prerequisite.md) before starting the lab.
-This lab requires completion of the **DirectQuery for Power BI datasets** lab.
+This lab requires completion of the **Lab 1 - DirectQuery for Power BI datasets** lab.

 1. Download locally on your computer the following Excel spreadsheet: **Promotions.xlxs**